-The principal activity of CWC Communications Limited (the "company") during the year was to provide licenses for the Cable & Wireless Communications Group (the "CWC Group") brands, and to provide brand services to the CWC Group.
+The principal activity of CWC Communications Limited (the "company") during the year was, and will continue to be, to provide licenses for the Cable & Wireless Communications Group companies' (the "CWC Group") brands, and to provide brand services to the CWC Group.
+Copies of CWC Group accounts consolidated under US GAAP are available from the website www.lla.com.